supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Standard and Canonical Forms of Boolean Expressions.md

 Short notation indices helps us to know which variables are in normal and which variables are in complemented form.

 > [!caution]
-> The short notations of minterms and maxterms are used only when the order of the variables in the function are known or else the short notations are dont make any sense.
+> The short notations of minterms and maxterms are used only when the order of the variables in the function are known or else the short notations don't make any sense.

 ### Expressing Boolean Functions using Min-terms and Max-terms